-Despite the rise of the T20 format over the last decade and as great as the ODI World Cup was recently, the five day version of cricket still creates a buzz around it unique to the sporting calendar.
+Despite the rise of the T20 format over the last decade and as great as the ODI World Cup was recently, the five-day version of test cricket still creates a buzz around it unique to the sporting calendar.
 While its popularity has undoubtedly waned in recent times, Test cricket is still considered by many as the ultimate “Test” of a player’s skills in the game and this week, we have much to look forward.

 Three test matches bowl off this coming Thursday and it should wet the appetite for the sport’s longest format, not to mention, it is all part of the newly formed ICC World Test Championship.

 The home side won the first match of this two-Test series quite comfortably as they chased down 268, as skipper Dimuth Karunaratne played a starring role with a century, ably supported by opening partner Lahiru Thirimanne.
 The pair put on 161 runs at Galle as the Lions lost only four wickets as they romped to victory and opened their account in the Championship with 60 points.

 The Kiwis will be looking to bounce back as going down to another defeat will seriously dent their hopes of making the final, while the home side will be looking to drive home the advantage, as the teams head to Colombo.

 The “Lankans” had a total team effort in the first match as virtually everyone contributed in some form or fashion from the aforementioned openers to all-rounders Angelo Matthews & Dhananjaya de Silva to the bowlers Suranga Lakmal & Akila Dananjaya.
 Every player stood out to be counted.
 The only blot being Dananjaya being reported for a suspect bowling action in the aftermath and, while he will be eligible to play in the second Test, if he fails his assessment after that game, he faces a one-year suspension.
 The home team is expected to play the same team with no casualties and will be buoyed by the first test outcome.